achmadhanan26/UNET-BASED-ADVERSARIAL-NETWORK/README.md

 Another motivation in conducting this research is to achieve my bachelor degree in Biomedical Engineering at Sepuluh Nopember Institut of Technology, Surabaya, Indonesia.

 ## Dataset
-The X-ray COVID-19 images dataset used in this research acquired from an open-source Github manage by [Joseph Paul Cohen](https://github.com/ieee8023) using python programming library from [torchxrayvision](https://github.com/mlmed/torchxrayvision).
+The X-ray COVID-19 images dataset used in this research origins from Github manage by [Joseph Paul Cohen](https://github.com/ieee8023) which intended for research purposes and obtained by using python programming library from [torchxrayvision](https://github.com/mlmed/torchxrayvision).

 #### X-Ray COVID-19 Dataset
  ![dataset_raw1](https://user-images.githubusercontent.com/72918677/172343825-635f6ccf-61be-4cc1-a916-052dfaa064aa.PNG)